launchdarkly/sse-contract-tests/docs/optional_features.md

 If this capability is enabled, the test harness will expect to receive a `"comment"` callback message whenever the client has read a comment line (regardless of whether it has parsed an event).
 The comment text in the message should not include the leading colon.

+Note that the syntax rules in SSE specification show "comment" as part of an "event" block, and "event" is always terminated by two line endings.
+But, since the core spec does not define any action at all to be taken for comments, that does not mean a client with this capability needs to wait for a double line break before reporting a comment.
+It simply means that syntactically, any number of comment lines _can_ appear wherever an event field could appear, and that the client should not report an event until it has fully parsed an event.

 ## Type-specific listeners (capability: `"event-type-listeners"`)

 This means that the SSE client's API requires the caller to explicitly listen for any event type that is not the default `"message"`.